albertogarza/hacking-playground/readme.md

 ## XSS attack practice

 1. Enter a new task that will execute some javascript when echoed back to the screen.
-For example, try entering: ``.
+For example, try entering: `span>I'm a benign to-do task, I swear!</span><script>alert('Ha ha...
+You have been hacked!')</script>`.
 Have fun!
 2. Now protect the app against XSS attacks.
 Hint: AngularJS makes it kind of easy by default.

 ## Tests